Open-Attestation/documentation-website/website/docs/docs-section/how-does-it-work/issuance-status.md

 }
 ```

-Three important information can be found:
+The example above contains three pieces of important information:

 - the DID identifier (here `did:ethr:0x6813Eb9362372EEF6200f3b1dbC3f819671cBA69`).
-It's used to identify the DID and must be added into the `issuer.id` property of the document.
+It's used to identify the DID, and you must add it into the `issuer.id` property of the document.
 - The DID controller (here `did:ethr:0x6813Eb9362372EEF6200f3b1dbC3f819671cBA69#controller`).
-It's used to identify which public key control the DID and must be added into the `issuer.identityProof.key` property of the document.
-It's also worth to note that the value is equal to the DID identifier, appended with `#controller`.
+It's used to identify which public key control the DID, and you must add it into the `issuer.identityProof.key` property of the document.
+The value is equal to the DID identifier, appended with `#controller`.
-- The ethereum address associated to the DID controller (here `0x6813eb9362372eef6200f3b1dbc3f819671cba69`).
-We will use it to verify the signature.
+- The ethereum address associated to the DID controller (here `0x6813eb9362372eef6200f3b1dbc3f819671cba69`). you will use it to verify the signature.

-> You can find an example of document using DID in our [guide](/docs/integrator-section/verifiable-document/did/raw-document).
+>**Note:** See an example document using DID in [this guide](/docs/integrator-section/verifiable-document/did/raw-document).

 A proof of signature looks like: